Denji Sentai Megaranger: Prof. Eikichi Kubota

 Eikichi Kubota is portrayed by Satoru Saitō.

 Shougo Kawasaki

 Shougo Kawasaki (川崎 省吾 Kawasaki Shōgo): A young man who is the head engineer of the Mega Ship's maintenance department.
 His father, Professor Kawasaki, is a world authority on robot control programs (helped create the program for Delta Mega) and wants Shougo to attend college, using the program he developed for Delta Mega to get his son back on Earth.
 However, after Mega Red saves Shougo from Guirail, he is allowed to remain with INET.

 Shougo Kawasaki is portrayed by Yuki Tanaka.

 Tachibana

-Tachibana (立花 Tachibana): A member of INET and a crew member aboard the Galaxy Mega.
+Tachibana (立花): A member of INET and a crew member aboard the Galaxy Mega.

 Tachibana is portrayed by Takao Miyashita (宮下 敬夫 Miyashita Takao).

 Pop

 Pop (ポップ Poppu) is a technician associated with I.N.E.T. who assists the Megarangers.

 Pop is portrayed by Samuel Pop Aning.